puppeteer/puppeteer/docs/api/puppeteer.waitforselectoroptions.md

 </td><td>

-Wait for the selected element to be present in DOM and to be visible, i.e. to not have `display: none` or `visibility: hidden` CSS properties.
+Wait for the selected element to be present in DOM and to be visible.
+See [ElementHandle.isVisible()](./puppeteer.elementhandle.isvisible.md) for the definition of element visibility.

 </td><td>